webern/mx/README.md

 ## Introduction

-This project is a C++ library for working with MusicXML files.
+This project is a C++ library for working with MusicXML.
-MusicXML files are represented as statically typed objects.
-This structure can be serialized and deserialize to/from MusicXML.

 # Build